analistacarlosh/linux-commands-notes/README.md

 # linux-commands-notes
 My useful linux commands that some times I need to use.

-## Basics commands line in on vi bash Linux
+## Basics commands line on vi bash Linux

 - `Ctrl + A: go to the beginning of line`
 - `Ctrl + E: go to the end of line`